PabloIbannez/VLMP/README.md

 ### Prerequisites

-Install UAMMD-structured before proceeding.
+VLMP can be used without any additional program ( but required Python libraries) for generating simulations input files.
+For execute these simulations UAMMD-structured must be available in the system.
 [UAMMD-structured Documentation](https://uammd-structured.readthedocs.io/en/latest/)

 ### Installing VLMP